ReneBT/PCAData/trunk/README.md

 	pip install -r requirements.txt
 	ipython kernel install --user --name=.venv_pca

 Now run Jupyter Notebook from the start menu (in the Anaconda folder).
-In the browser window, navigate to the location to which you downloaded and extracted the PCAMath project folder.
-Click on the file "PCApaper.ipynb".
-This will pop up the "PCApaper" Notebook.
+In the browser window, navigate to the location to which you downloaded and extracted the PCAData project folder.

 In the Notebook, click Kernel -> Change Kernel -> .venv_pca